teusH/MySense/PyCom/README.md

 Comment: do not use eg UART Rx on pin 12.
 Pin 12 high on reset will cause to omit executing boot.py and main.py.
 Maximum of UART modules is 2 (e.g. dust and GPS modules).

+BME280 or BME680 meteo sensors are tuned for indoor applications.
+Lifetime of sensors differ much because of this.
+The DHT11 or DHT22 are worse for outdoor application usage.

+The dust sensors have a fan and laser.
+Both have a limited time of life.
+Hence the fan and laser are powered off in idle state.
+It is unclear if this method will help to improve the lifetime.

 ### RTC clock
 MySense will use GPS to initilyse the Real Time Clock module.
 Every time the GPS location is looked up the RTC clock will be updated automatically.
 This will allow MySense to timestamp measurements more precise.